 A UX audit is an expert analysis of a website or an application.
 Its aim is to identify the weak points of a website – the elements that cause problems for users and make it difficult for them to find the information they are looking for or perform certain actions, such as booking a ticket or buying a product.
 Once we have found the elements that are causing problems for users, we think about what we can do to improve them.
 An audit should, therefore, on the one hand, contain information on what we have discovered and by what methods, and on the other hand, recommendations suggesting how the problem can be solved.
 Benchmarks of various kinds are particularly useful here, i.e., references to solutions used by closer or more distant competitors or even companies from other industries.

-What are UX audits for and what are their benefits?
+What is the purpose of a UX audit and what are its benefits?
 A UX audit provides us with extensive and detailed knowledge of how users interact with our store and what the weak points are, as well as practical tips on what to change in order to eliminate them.
-User experience experts analyze the user behavior of a large number of on-line stores during their work.
+User experience experts analyze the user behavior of a large number of online stores during their work.
 Thanks to their experience, they are able to evaluate the solutions used in your store, taking the point of view of the people who use it.
 If they also use tools that give insight into real user behavior, such as analytical tools or session recording, the audit results can be considered very reliable.
 An audit can be a stand-alone solution and form the basis for introducing changes to a website, or it can be a prelude to a larger-scale project involving, for example, UX research.
 Its main advantages are, on the one hand, the relatively low cost and little time required to carry it out and, on the other hand, the high efficiency, and a holistic view of the digital product.

-How to perform a UX audit of an on-line store?
+How to perform a UX audit of an e-commerce store?

 Interview with the client

 We start the audit by interviewing the stakeholders, i.e., representatives of the client who commissioned the audit.
-The interview is designed to find out about the specifics of the business and to identify its users, i.e. to initially identify who they are, what objectives they intend to achieve with it and what problems they need to solve.
-Every e-commerce store is different, as are its clients, and the art of User Experience design lies in adapting products to the needs of a specific group of buyers.
-In addition, during the interview, we will learn what expectations the client has of the audit, what goals they want to achieve and what the limitations are in implementing the recommended changes.
+The interview is designed to find out about the specifics of the business and to identify its users, i.e. to initially identify who they are, what objectives they intend to achieve with it, and what problems they need to solve.
+Every e-commerce store is different, as are its customers.
+The art of UX design lies in adapting products to the needs of a specific group of clients In addition, during the interview, we will learn what expectations the client has of the audit, what goals they want to achieve, and what the limitations are in implementing the recommended changes.
 At this stage, it is also possible to learn about the problems identified by the client themself and those reported by their users.

 The e-commerce customer experience is not limited to interaction with the site itself and does not end with the purchase.
 The whole experience also includes the after-sales process: how long they will have to wait for the delivery and in what packaging it will arrive, the after-sales e-mails, the contact with customer service or the possible handling of returns or complaints.
 It is a good idea to include all of these elements in our audit as they may prove to be just as important as those directly related to the purchase path.